HTTP-RPC/Lima/README.md

 * `verticalAlignment`
 * `spacing`

 Horizontal alignment options include `fill`, `leading`, `trailing`, and `center`.
 Vertical alignment options include `fill`, `top`, `bottom`, and `center`.
-Both values are set to `fill` by default, which pins subviews along both of the box view's axes.
+Both values are set to `fill` by default, which pins subviews along both axes.
 Other values pin subviews to a single edge or center them along a given axis:

 <img src="README/horizontal-alignment.png" width="250px"/>
 <br/>
 <img src="README/vertical-alignment.png" width="542px"/>

 The `spacing` property defines the amount of space reserved between subviews.
 For row views, this refers to the horizontal space between the subviews; for column views, it refers to the vertical space.
-If unspecified, a default (system-dependent) value will be used.
+If unspecified, a default (system-dependent) value is used.

 ### Baseline Alignment
 The `isAlignToBaseline` property enables baseline alignment in a row view.
-When this property is set to `true`, subviews are aligned to their respective baselines rather than the top or bottom egdes of the row.
-For [example](LimaTest/BaselineAlignment.swift):
+When this property is set to `true`, subviews are aligned to their respective baselines.
+For [example](LimaTest/BaselineAlignmentViewController.swift):

 <img src="README/baseline-alignment.png" width="250px"/>